watertap-org/watertap/docs/property_models/seawater.rst

    "Molality", ":math:`Cm_{TDS} = \frac{x_{TDS}}{(1-x_{TDS}) \cdotp MW_{TDS}}`"
    "Osmotic pressure", ":math:`\pi = i \cdotp \phi \cdotp Cm_{TDS} \cdotp \rho_w \cdotp R \cdotp T` [See note below]"

-Note: Osmotic pressure calculation uses the Van't Hoff factor (:math:`i\text{, assumed to be 2}`), density of water (:math:`\rho_w\text{, assumed to be 1000 kg/}\text{m}^3`), gas constant (:math:`R\text{, 8.314 J/mol}\cdotp\text{K}`) in addition to previously defined variables.
+Note: Osmotic pressure calculation uses the van 't Hoff factor (:math:`i\text{, assumed to be 2}`), density of water (:math:`\rho_w\text{, assumed to be 1000 kg/}\text{m}^3`), gas constant (:math:`R\text{, 8.314 J/mol}\cdotp\text{K}`) in addition to previously defined variables.

 Scaling
 -------
 This seawater property package includes support for scaling, such as providing default or calculating scaling factors for almost all variables.
-The only variables that do not have scaling factors are the component mass flowrate and the user must set them or the user will receive a warning.
+The only variables that do not have scaling factors are the component mass flowrate and the user will receive a warning if these are not set.

 The user can specify the scaling factors for component mass flowrates with the following: